She Drives Me Crazy: Music video

-Two music videos were produced for the song, one by Philippe Decouflé and another by Pedro Romhanyi.
+Two music videos were produced for "She Drives Me Crazy", one by French choreographer, dancer, mime artist, and theatre director Philippe Decouflé and another by Pedro Romhanyi.
 The video received several nominations at the 1989 MTV Video Music Awards, including "Best Video".

 Re-release

 The song was re-released in 1997 in support of Fine Young Cannibals' compilation album The Finest.
 It included a remix by Roger Sanchez, as well as Mousse T. remixes of "Johnny Come Home".
-The single reached No. 36 on the UK singles chart.
+The single reached No. 36 on the UK Singles Chart.
+"She Drives Me Crazy (Seth Troxler 'Out of Time' Remix)" was released in 2020 by London Records.